 But now that you know what to expect, you know how to prepare for it.
 And Mindvalley can help you.

-As a Mindvalley Member, you can be an active audience in Vishen’s interviews, like the one with Dr. Lisa.
-You can join Quests that can support the transitions through your womanhood, like WildFit for your nutrition, The M Word for your stress, and even Tantra Touch for your sex life.
+By signing up to Mindvalley, you can listen to free lessons of Quests that can support the transitions through your womanhood, like WildFit for your nutrition, The M Word for your stress, and even Tantra Touch for your sex life.
 And you can also connect with the Mindvalley Tribe for moral and emotional support.

 Whatever you’re looking for, we’ll see you at Mindvalley.